sissamedialab/wjs-profile-project/README.md

    ```
    It will add all our customization to Janeway project.

+Please see [this wiki](https://pre-commit.com/) for a detailed list of installation steps.

 ### Available customization commands

 | command                                            | arguments | description                                                      |